 Although an even amount of both female and male ducks may seem reasonable to begin with, it can create a great deal of complications sometimes.
 It is important that you have a ratio of more female than male ducks.
 A ratio of 1 male to 2 – 5 females is suitable if you are beginning.
 A high ratio of male ducks will be a danger to female ducks as the males may attempt to over mate and severely injure your females.
 If you have a drake, but no rooster in your chicken flock, then it may cause your hens to be vulnerable to any injury the drake may inflict, and vice versa.
 Again, you can easily choose to only have all-female ducks and chickens, but if you are certain you want a rooster or drake, then it is important to take your flock ratio into account.

 Ducks are chatty, especially at night.

-We hope you find this article helpful as you begin or continue your backyard farming journey!
-If you ever have questions regarding anything mentioned in this blog post, reach out to us at 877-741-2667 or email us at email@example.com.
+We hope you find this article helpful as you begin or continue your backyard farming journey with raising ducks & chickens!
+If you ever have questions regarding anything mentioned in this blog post, reach out to us at 877-741-2667 or email us at firstname.lastname@example.org.
 We’re real people and always happy to help!